-Why Changing Your Workout Every Week Is Not Only Smart, But Crucial
+Why You Should Be Changing Your Workout Every Week

 It's easy to fall into a rut with anything you like or feel comfortable with — whether that be with the foods you eat or your regularly scheduled programming.
 But, every now and then, it really pays to switch things up, and such is the case with your fitness routine.
 As it turns out, changing your workout every week has benefits you probably don't even realize.